raspberrypilearning/find-the-bug/en/step_6.md

 --- task ---

-If you play the game a second time, the `timer` will keep counting.
+If you play the game a second time, the `timer`{:class="block3sensing"} will keep counting.

 --- task ---